-3. At the top of the heatsink, replace the two T6 screws attaching the logic board support bracket to the chassis.
-Note: The L-shaped support brackets must be transferred to the replacement logic board.
+3. At the top of the heatsink, replace the two screws attaching the logic board support bracket to the chassis.
+Note: The support brackets (clips) must be removed and transferred to the new logic board, if replacing the logic board.